 How Does The Market Work?

 It runs on the honor system.
 Students can access The Market any time it’s open, on their own, using their AU One Card.
 Shoppers are encouraged to select the food items they need from the shelves, with no restrictions but consideration for others.
-The Market is located in Letts Hall, is accessible, and is open 18 hours a day.
-It’s operated by the Office of Campus Life in partnership with students.
+The Market is accessible and is operated by the Office of Campus Life in partnership with students.

 Why Is it Needed?